boredabdel/istio-workshop-gcp/Readme.md

 This is because we run fortio with 4 concurrent requests (`-c 4`) and 40 calls per request (`-n 40`).
 The circuit was tripped.

 ### 3. Retries
-Every system has transient failures: network buffers overflow, a server shutting down drops requests, a downstream system fails, and so on.
+Every system has transient failures: network buffers overflow, a server shutting down and dropping requests, a downstream system failing, and so on.

 Istio gives you the ability to configure retries globally for all services in your mesh.
 More significantally, it allows you to control those retry strategies at runtime via configuration, so you can change client behavior on the fly.